OpenShift Routing - Traffic is not distributed between pods

 omc use module9-must-gather.local/

-Check the cluster basic network configurations
+Check the basic cluster and network configurations

 • Check the cluster version.